Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 • Camping sites on the banks, where silence is broken only by wind and birds.

-• Photography paradise, where sunrise and sunset create magical reflections.
+• A photography paradise, where sunrise and sunset create magical reflections.

 This makes the lake a perfect eco-tourism destination.